KristofferHebert/python-with-kristoffer-hebert/04/blog.md

 # Extending Classes in Python
-Learn about extending existing Classes, and importing classes from files this chapter.
+Learn about extending existing Classes, and importing classes from files in this chapter.

 ## Overview
 You can extend existing Python classes using the "class Classname(ParentClass):" syntax.
 By extending an existing class, you are able to reuse existing code.
 You can override class functions by using the same namespace for variables and class functions.